 The right to assess CIT is subject to a general limitation period of five years after the end of the calendar year in which the fiscal year ends.
 Additionally, the limitation period can be extended in cases where certain interruptive events (e.g. tax audit, tax assessment) take place within the general limitation period.
 The maximum limitation period is generally ten years.

-The limitation period in case of tax evasion is also ten years.
+In case of tax evasion, the limitation period is also ten years.

 In certain cases, the maximum limitation period can be extended to 15 years.